REZ3X/rejaka_web/public/blog/posts/triggerDatabaseSQL/index.md

 ---

-**Happy triggering!** 🎯 May your databases be forever consistent, your audits always complete, and your data integrity rock-solid!

 ---

-_This article was crafted with ❤️ by Rejaka Abimanyu Susanto, a full-stack developer who believes that good database design is the foundation of great applications.
-Want to connect?
-Visit [rejaka.id](https://rejaka.id) and let's chat about databases, triggers, and building awesome software together!_
+This article was written by Rejaka Abimanyu Susanto, a full-stack developer based in Yogyakarta, Indonesia.
+For more articles on database design and web development, visit [rejaka.id](https://rejaka.id).

-**P.S.** - If this helped you out, consider sharing it with your fellow developers.
-Knowledge shared is knowledge multiplied! 🚀✨